vaclavhanzl/prak/README.md

 and manually add the trained neural model, which is not in the repo.
 Just ask Vaclav Hanzl :) We will certainly improve these deployment details soon...

+## Discussions and Contact
+You can discuss hacktrack in public here in [Discussions](https://github.com/vaclavhanzl/prak/discussions).
+If you want to tell me more personally that you love this or hate this, message @vaclav512 on Twitter.